-MEDICAL PROFESSIONALS PROGRAM III 40S | INSR4S/MD3R3S - 2 Credits
+MEDICAL PROFESSIONALS PROGRAM III 405 | INSR4S/MD3R3S - 2 Credits

-The final level of the program will include CPR recertification and the study of biotechnology, diagnostic medicine, radiation therapy, infectious disease and health care systems.
-Students will take part in a number of off-site health science related learning activities.
-Each student will be encouraged to explore a specific medical profession, with further integration into an internship or mentorship.
+The final level of the program will include First Aid and CPR training, with the opportunity to be re-certified.
+Further topics will include biotechnology, diagnostic medicine, radiation therapy, dentistry, epidemiology and health care systems.
+Students will take part in several off-site health science related learning experiences throughout the entire school year.
+Each student will be encouraged to explore various medical professions, with the opportunity to job-shadow and receive valuable mentorship from healthcare professionals.